mVentory/MVentory_S3CDN/README.md

 This extension stores product images on Amazon S3.
-It greately reduces server reqirements and allows using Amazon CloudFront CDN.
+It greately reduces server requirements and allows using Amazon CloudFront CDN.

 All product photos uploaded to Magento `media` folder are copied to a preconfigured S3 bucket.
 Magento generates resized product images on demand and stores them in `media` folder for re-use.
 This extension requires product image sizes to be known in advance to generate all possible sizes and store them on S3.
 It slightly increases the amount of stored data.